-The hugely succesful Blackburn T9 Shark, a three seat torpedo-spotter-reconnaissance aircraft, had its early origins in the private venture prototype B-6 which Blackburn offered against Specification S.15/33.
+The hugely successful Blackburn T-9 Shark was a three seat, torpedo-spotter-reconnaissance aircraft.
+It was built by Blackburn Aircraft Company, and had its early origins in the private venture prototype Blackburn B-6, the design Blackburn offered against Specification S.15/33.

 The prototype made its first flight at Brough on 24th August 1933 powered initially by an uncowled 700 hp Armstrong Siddeley Tiger IV engine.